Michigan Child Care Grants, Programs and Services

 State-Aligned Curriculum

-Feel confident knowing your curriculum aligns to your state standards.
-Procare Early Learning by Learning Beyond Paper provides a 100% digital curriculum and assessments addressing the needs of child care centers, daycares, preschools and early learning teachers.
+Procare Solutions is partnering with Learning Beyond Paper to provide curriculum to our customers.
+No state approval is required, but you can be confident knowing your curriculum aligns to your state standards by implementing Procare Early Learning Powered by Learning Beyond Paper.
+This 100% digital curriculum addresses the needs of child care centers, daycares, preschools and early learning teachers.
+The curriculum provides 52 weeks of lesson plans that include learning tailored to seasons.

 Assessments